puppetlabs/kream/README.md

 # About the project

 ## What is this repo actually doing ?
-Please see the road map section of the README.md to see upcoming functionality and releases of the module.
+This repo is a a sandbox for the [Puppet Kubernetes module](https://forge.puppet.com/puppetlabs/kubernetes) Please see the road map section of the README.md to see upcoming functionality and releases of the module.

 ## Limitations